 My primary research interest is termite social immunity.
 Termites defend their colonies from disease by grooming one another and disposing of corpses through cannibalism and burial, but how and when these defences are deployed remains poorly understood.
-My Master’s thesis, which I hope to post in some form at a later date, was concerned with this topic.
+My Master’s thesis was concerned with this topic.

 Despite their role as economically important pests, termites have long been neglected in social immunity research, and this has had consequences for their control.
 The most significant pests, the subterranean termites (e.g. Reticulitermes flavipes, the eastern subterranean termite), are controlled by applying pesticides directly to soil, thereby creating a toxic barrier under a building that termites cannot pass through.
 The pesticides used are often harmful to humans as well as to beneficial insects, birds, and fish, and they can leech into the wider environment: some have even been found in river sediments near urban areas.